 In Year Five, we offer an extremely rich curriculum, filled with lots of different extracurricular activities for our children.

 Where possible, learning takes place through a thematic approach, making cross curricular links, to fully immerse children in their learning.
-For example, we study the Ancient Maya Civilisation, where History meets English through myths and legends, comparisons are made between England and Mexico and a visit to Cadbury World enriches this learning even further!
+For example, we study the Ancient Egyptians, where History meets English through myths and legends, comparisons are made between England and Mexico and a visit to Cadbury World enriches this learning even further!

 To see what your child will be learning this year please click on the links below: